IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </tbody>
 </table>

-## 1:54.3 REQUIRED Actor Groupings
+## 1:54.3 Required Actor Groupings
 This profile does not mandate grouping with other actors.

 ## 1:54.4 DSUBm Overview